giorgianb/end-to-end-trigger-prediction/tracking-GNN/README.md

 to perform inference.
 This script uses trained models to predict tracks.
 Modify the `output_dirs` and `model_results_folder` in `inference-pytorch.py` in order to specify the model with which to perform inference and where to store the inference results.

 ## Track Building
-Use `build_tracks.py` to compile inference results into a comprehensive tracks dataset, ready for training for the trigger predictio.
+Use `build_tracks.py` to compile inference results into a comprehensive tracks dataset, ready for training the trigger prediction model.
 Modify the `input_dir` variable to one of the output directories from `inference-pytorch.py`, and modify the `output_dir` variable to where you want the track dataset saved.

 ## Customization
 Modify configuration files in `./configs/` to tailor the pipeline to specific datasets or experimental setups.